- Home

 - Medical and counseling expenses

-- Loss or damage of essential personal property (up to $500, including $100 for cash)
+- Loss or damage of essential property (up to $500, including $100 for cash)

 - Burial/funeral expenses (up to $6,000)

-- Lost wages or lost support (up to $30,000)
+- Lost wages or support (up to $30,000)

-- Transportation (necessary court appearances for prosecution)
+- Transportation for necessary court appearances

 - Occupational/vocational rehabilitation